unisg/head2screen/README.md

 ### PC
 - After unpacking the file, the PC app can be started without installation by opening "Head2Screen Magnifier.exe".
 - The configuration of the PC app is stored in "Head2Screen Magnifier.dll.config".
-- Settings/scalierung (i.e. 100%) same as in config attribute "ScreenZoomFactor" (i.e. 1.0)
+Make sure to restart the app on the PC after changing the config-file.
+- Find comments of the parameters in this [example of the configuration file](./assets/Head2Screen Magnifier.dll.config).
-- Settings/multiple displays "Extend these displays"
-- Settings/multiple displays check "Make this my main display"
+- If using multiple displays, set the Windows Settings/multiple displays dropdown to "Extend these displays" and the below Settings/multiple displays checkbox to "Make this my main display".
 - IP-adress and port: Set it equal on the phone as in the config-file/attribute "MyIPAddress" and "MyPort".
 Use the IP-address which you find in cmd/ipconfig/Wireless_LAN.
 - Make sure to connect the PC with the same net (WLAN/LAN) as the phone is connected to.
-- Start the PC app first and then the phone app.
+- Start the PC app first before starting the phone app.
 - The PC app can be closed by pressing "alt+f4" (make sure to select the head2screen windows by pressing "alt-tab").